DRSY/EasyKV/README.md

   title={Efficient streaming language models with attention sinks}, author={Xiao, Guangxuan and Tian, Yuandong and Chen, Beidi and Han, Song and Lewis, Mike}, journal={arXiv preprint arXiv:2309.17453}, year={2023}
 }

+@article{liu2023scissorhands,
+  title={Scissorhands: Exploiting the Persistence of Importance Hypothesis for LLM KV Cache Compression at Test Time}, author={Liu, Zichang and Desai, Aditya and Liao, Fangshuo and Wang, Weitao and Xie, Victor and Xu, Zhaozhuo and Kyrillidis, Anastasios and Shrivastava, Anshumali}, journal={arXiv preprint arXiv:2305.17118}, year={2023}
+}